Imperium-Silentii/acta/codex_acts/codex_imarcha_liber_I.md

 ---

 ## Art.
-V — De Custodibus et Codice Honoris
+V — On the Custodes and the Code of Honour

 ## §1.
 Enunciatio